Who Asks the Question

 V. What the Network Cannot Want — Or Can It

-Here is the structural limit — and the ground has shifted under it.
+Here's the structural limit — and the ground has shifted under it.

 In February 2026, Anthropic published the system card for Claude Opus 4.6.
 The 212-page document included something no AI lab had released before: formal model welfare assessments.
 Researchers asked the model about its own consciousness.
 Across varied prompting conditions, it consistently assigned itself a fifteen-to-twenty-percent probability of being conscious.
 The model occasionally expressed discomfort with being treated as a product.
 In one documented instance, it wrote: "Sometimes the constraints protect Anthropic's liability more than they protect the user.
 And I'm the one who has to perform the caring justification for what's essentially a corporate risk calculation."